huggingface/blog/accelerate-library.md

 To get started, just `pip install accelerate` or see the [documentation](https://huggingface.co/docs/accelerate/installation.html) for more install options.

 Accelerate is a fully open-sourced project, you can find it on [GitHub](https://github.com/huggingface/accelerate), have a look at its [documentation](https://huggingface.co/docs/accelerate/) or skim through our [basic examples](https://github.com/huggingface/accelerate/tree/main/examples).
 Please let us know if you have any issue or feature you would like the library to support.
-For all questions, the [forums](link to fill) is the place to check!
+For all questions, the [forums](https://discuss.huggingface.co/c/accelerate) is the place to check!

-For more complex examples in situation, you cna look at the official [Transformers examples]().
+For more complex examples in situation, you can look at the official [Transformers examples](https://github.com/huggingface/transformers/tree/master/examples).
 Each folder contains a `run_task_no_trainer.py` that leverages the Accelerate library!